-- a. ensure, by attending regular health and safety training and receiving copies of all health and safety circulars, that East Sussex County Council's Health and Safety Policy is complemented by the school's Health and Safety Policy, that these procedures are kept up-to-date and that positive arrangements are in place to ensure that all staff and students are aware of and comply with its contents - ensure that the policy contains rigorous and comprehensive systems for active monitoring (auditing health and safety management systems, inspections, risk assessments); reactive monitoring (accident/incident investigation) and rectifying identified faults within the school as outlined within East Sussex County Council's policy and guidance; - c. ensure, via reviewing risk assessments and inspection reports, that there is adequate provision both in staffing, facilities and resources to allow the school to meet both its legal and moral obligations with respect to health, safety and welfare; - d. nominate a Health and Safety Governor; - e. receive updates on the school development plan for health and safety at each meeting from the Health and Safety Co-ordinator/Health and Safety Governor in order to enable the Governing Body to monitor the adequacy of arrangements and take any action necessary; - f. to consider information, statistics and reports relating to health, safety and welfare matters: - g. to consider and make recommendations regarding individual health and safety issues which have not been resolved at management level.
+- 1. ensure that a 'competent person' is appointed to provide advice on health and safety legislation and best practice; - 2. ensure, by attending regular health and safety training and receiving copies of all health and safety circulars, that East Sussex County Council's Health and Safety Policies are complemented by the school's Health and Safety Policy, that these procedures are kept up-to-date and that positive arrangements are in place to ensure that all staff and students are aware of and comply with its contents - ensure that the policy contains rigorous and comprehensive systems for active monitoring (auditing health and safety management systems, inspections, risk assessments); reactive monitoring (accident/incident investigation) and rectifying identified faults within the school as outlined within East Sussex County Council's policy and guidance; - ensure, via reviewing risk assessments and inspection reports, that there is adequate provision both in staffing, facilities and resources to allow the school to meet both its legal and moral obligations with respect to health, safety and welfare; - 5. nominate a Health and Safety Governor; - 6. receive updates on the school development plan for health and safety at each meeting from the Health and Safety Co-ordinator/Health and Safety Governor in order to enable the Governing Body to monitor the adequacy of arrangements and take any action necessary; - 7. to consider information, statistics and reports relating to health, safety and welfare matters; - 8. to consider and make recommendations regarding individual health and safety issues which have not been resolved at management level.